 "Look, I know I have not done much in the last few years so working with them (the project staff)) has been big for me.
 They have encouraged me to try stuff I never thought of before.
 Take the outdoor work we do, I enjoy the graft and said to the project staff I would love to do more when I finish my order, next thing we are discussing volunteering stuff and I'm up there (community food growing place) helping, then I'm put forward for a course in gardening stuff.
-Now I am looking for a job, which would be massive interview skills and writing her CV to strengthen her application.
+Now I am looking for a job, which would be massive for me" opportunity to apply for employment within a local initiative, which supports people within the Police custody setting and is developing and enhancing her interview skills and writing her CV to strengthen her application.